rukkanen/robocar_docs/readme.md

 ## Camera and storing/sending picture
 There's a lot of space on the microSD card to store pictures.
 The pictures can be sent to a webserver which can be accessed by the owner of the robot car.
 The pictures can be stored on the microSD card for later viewing or analysis.
 The camera can be controlled through the web interface, allowing the user to capture images of the robot car's surroundings.
 The camera can pan and tilt to capture images from different angles, providing a comprehensive view of the environment.
 The pictures can be sent to the webserver for viewing or storage, enhancing the robot car's functionality and capabilities.
 Put as much of the graphics processing to ESP-01 since it has a lot of power.

+## ARD1 to ARD2 Communication

+The Arduinos communicate with each other via serial and notify each other of status changes.

 ## Absolutely all HW components (many might not be needed!)
 - 2x Micro Arduino